 Keeping it simple, my Beef Shin Ragù takes things back to basics.
 Full of good quality, rich ingredients, it needs little to supplement it.
 Mixed in to a hearty portion of fresh egg pasta, Italian-inspired food scarcely achieves a better flavour.
+Also, for instance you can see the restaurant menu and prices at NTL website to check out if there’s anything you would like.

 So powerful is the public’s current hunger for pulled this and pulled that, that a restaurant I recently visited served up a dish of tagliatelle and pulled beef, rather than the advertised ragù.
 Time to redress the situation.